sepulworld/deadman-check/README.md

     --port PORT
         port Consul is listening on

+    --key-path KEYPATH
+        Consul key path to monitor, performs a recursive key lookup at given path.

     --key KEY
-        Consul key to monitor

-    --freshness SECONDS
-        The value in seconds to alert on when the recorded EPOCH value exceeds current EPOCH
+        Consul key to monitor, provide this or --key-path if you have multiple keys in a given path.

     --alert-to SLACKROOM
-        Slackroom to alert to, don't include the # tag in name
+        Slackroom to send alert, don't include the # tag in name

     --daemon
         Run as a daemon, otherwise will run check just once